hakanolgun/notes-from-books/Software/react_dev.md

 This list of downsides is not specific to React.
 It applies to fetching data on mount with any library.
 Like with routing, data fetching is not trivial to do well, so we recommend the following approaches:

-- **If you use a [framework](/learn/start-a-new-react-project#production-grade-react-frameworks), use its built-in data fetching mechanism.** Modern React frameworks have integrated data fetching mechanisms that are efficient and don't suffer from the above pitfalls.
+- **If you use a framework, use its built-in data fetching mechanism.** Modern React frameworks have integrated data fetching mechanisms that are efficient and don't suffer from the above pitfalls.
-- **Otherwise, consider using or building a client-side cache.** Popular open source solutions include [React Query](https://tanstack.com/query/latest), [useSWR](https://swr.vercel.app/), and [React Router 6.4+.](https://beta.reactrouter.com/en/main/start/overview) You can build your own solution too, in which case you would use Effects under the hood, but add logic for deduplicating requests, caching responses, and avoiding network waterfalls (by preloading data or hoisting data requirements to routes).
+- **Otherwise, consider using or building a client-side cache.** Popular open source solutions include React Query, useSWR, and React Router 6.4+.
+You can build your own solution too, in which case you would use Effects under the hood, but add logic for deduplicating requests, caching responses, and avoiding network waterfalls (by preloading data or hoisting data requirements to routes).

 You can continue fetching data directly in Effects if neither of these approaches suit you.

-Each render has its own Effects
+Each render has its own Effects.
 Three seconds later, you should see a sequence of logs (a, ab, abc, abcd, and abcde) rather than five abcde logs.
 Each Effect “captures” the text value from its corresponding render.
 It doesn’t matter that the text state changed: an Effect from the render with text = 'ab' will always see 'ab'.
 In other words, Effects from each render are isolated from each other.
 If you’re curious how this works, you can read about closures.

 ## You Might Not Need an Effect